ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.anelhut/README.md

 This adapter was tested with all Anel devices.
 Thanks to the anel developer :).
 Please report any issues.

+## Known Issues

+### NET-PwrCtrl PRO

+Please use the latest firmeware (4.2).
+You can download it from https://de.anel.eu/index.htm?src=support/hut/hut.htm

 ## Changelog